-This is a general chemistry course, intended for engineering students.
-Topics include: states of matter, thermo-chemistry, ionic and covalent bonding, molecular geometry, rates of reaction, oxidation-reduction equations, thermodynamics and organic chemistry.
+This general chemistry course includes topics such as states of matter, thermo-chemistry, ionic and covalent bonding, molecular geometry, rates of reaction, oxidation-reduction equations, thermodynamics and organic chemistry.
+Includes a virtual lab.

-CJ101 INTRODUCTION TO CRIMINAL JUSTICE 3 CREDITS
+CJ101 INTRODUCTION TO CRIMINAL JUSTICE

 This course examines a general overview of the criminal justice system, with an emphasis on decision points and administrative practices in police and other criminal justice agencies, as well as basic criminal procedures.
 Topics include: Causes of crime, criminal law, policing history and structure, police management and legal aspects, adjudication including the courts and sentencing, corrections drugs and crime, multinational criminal justice and the future of criminal justice.